phunc20/Transformers-Tutorials/LayoutLM/README.md

 ## Modifications
 The original Jupyter notebooks created by `NielRogge` was written to be run (presumably) on Google Colab.
-I have made modifications to render them runnable in local machines.
+I have made modifications to render them runnable in local Linux machines.
+(For readers using MacOS/Windows, they might need further modify the commands in Jupyter notebook cells to make them work on the corresponding OS.)

 Major changes include